-ZenBase is a light-weight online data management and application builder for non-technical people such as sales staff, customer service reps, accountants etc, and technical people alike.
+ZenBase is a light-weight online data management and application builder for non-coders such as sales staff, customer service reps, accountants etc, and technical people alike.
 It provides the tools for users to create powerful online applications quickly through its simple user interface.

-Navigate your web browser to ZenBase and use the following details to login:
+Navigate your web browser to ZenBase login and use the login credentials created during signing up:

 ZenBase can be used to either manage existing applications or to create and manage new applications.
-If you logged in for the first time, you will be able to create your first ZenBase database application.
+If you logged in for the first time, you will be able to create your first ZenBase database application in the dashboard.

 To create a new application, navigate to the application section (click “Applications” from the top menu and then click “Create Application“).
 You will now see all applications in your account (or none if there aren’t any applications created yet).

-PLEASE NOTE: Application name does not allow space or any special characters such as @,# \ etc.
+Note that application name should not allow space or any special characters such as @,# \ etc.

 At the moment of this writing, ZenBase supports importing of comma-separated values (CSV) files only.
 If you have Excel sheets you’d like to import into ZenBase, you should export these as CSV files from Excel first after which you can import the data into ZenBase.

-PLEASE NOTE: Similar to application name, table name does not allow space or any special characters.
+Note that table name should not contain space or any special characters.

-The second way to use the data import function is by importing data into an existing table.
+The second way to use the data import function is by adding records into an existing table.
+The process of adding new records into an existing database table sometimes is called “append query”.
 To do this, bring up the table into which you’d like to import data.
-Next, the click the grey button labeled “Import data” which will bring up a popup.
-In this popup you can choose you're CSV file and upload it.
+Next, click the grey button labeled “Import data” which will bring up a popup.

-A column is similar to a database table column, which a set of data values of a particular type, one for each row of the table.
-Users can add new column or edit existing ones.
+A column is similar to a database table column in which a set of data values of a particular type, one for each row of the table.
+Users can add a new column or edit existing ones.

 In the modal window, users can set column properties including column name, column type, default value, index, and position.